SeanKilleen/seankilleen.github.io/_posts/2024-03-05-how-to-write-a-successful-job-description-for-a-developer-role.md

 ## What were the results?

-I had a _number_ of candidates I really liked for this position, and in the end, i was able to make offers to two phenomenally talented coders.
+I had a _number_ of candidates I really liked for this position, and in the end, I was able to make offers to two phenomenally talented coders.

 In many cases, applicants saw this job post through messages from other professionals in communities who sent it to them and said "this sounds like you", and they felt the job description authentically described a place they wanted to be.
 That feels like a resounding success.